jacek13/tic-tac-toe-dotnet/README.md

 sudo docker-compose --version
 ```

-Then download the application's source code (**via git**) or its images (**upload the built images to your private repositories and download**) and run as you would for a local environment.
+Then download the application's source code (**via git**) or its images (**upload the built images to your private repositories and download it to EC2**).
+After that run as you would for a local environment.
 If you have built images before then remember to change the docker-compose.yml file (change section build to image).